agashe/Dots/README.md

 # Dots

 A forum platform for building discussion communities , with a rich set of features.
-Built using React, Ruby on Rails and PostgreSQL.
+Built using React, Ruby on Rails and MongoDb.

 ## Features